 Wrongful death claims are brought against all the parties responsible for the victim’s death.
 Whether the death was partly caused by a government agency, employee, employer, company or any other party responsible for the death of the victim, the deceased’s survivors have legal rights they can claim.

 There are three types of damages available to the deceased’s survivors:

 Calculating these damages can be a complex process that only an experienced attorney can handle.
 Survivors will have to include income and benefits they’re entitled to receive together with any other damages that may apply.
 The monetary value of services such as childcare, education, medical care, and transportation may also be included.

 Wrongful death claims involve complex areas of personal injury law you may not be familiar with.
 It is wise you hire an attorney to represent your interests.
-Call today and schedule your initial case assessment with an Encino death claim attorney.
+Call today and schedule your initial case assessment with a Los Angeles death claims lawyer.
 The damages available in these types of cases can vary greatly so it is important you ask your attorney what type of damages are available in your specific situation.